 = Nota Bene =

-There was a real life airline named Air Afrique (1961-2002), which was IRL based in Ivory Coast and served multiple Francophone countries around western and central Africa.
-It was a highly reputable carrier in its time, but following a lengthy decline the industry downturn following the September 11 attacks seemed to be its death knell.
-I have a fictional story about Air Afrique in place, and I plan to share it in time.
+There was once a real life airline named Air Afrique (1961-2002), which IRL was based in Ivory Coast instead of Senegal.
+Air Afrique served multiple Francophone countries around western and central Africa in its time, and was a highly reputable carrier in its day.
+Unfortunately, a lengthy decline and the industry downturn following the September 11 attacks seemed to be its final death knell.

-The tail livery design is merely a stylized version of the country’s flag, which I think looks great on the Airbus A321 and Boeing 757, at least.
+I have plans to post an article about the fictional Air Afrique at some later date.Camerounais Airlines’ modern Star Tail livery design is merely a stylized version of the country’s flag, which I think looks great on the Airbus A321 and Boeing 757, at least.
+I decided to let the cargo fleet keep the previous generation Green Tail livery, because cargo livery changes don’t occur as often.

-The 1960s era livery is obviously retro by design, with its cheatline and the retro-exotic looking font used for the airline brand.
+The 1960s era livery is obviously retro by design, with its cheatline and the brand name’s retro-exotic looking font.
+The font I used is Africana Bold by Robert Petrick, which can be purchased through places like MyFonts.Com.

-The lion logo on the tail isn’t there just because lions happen to be an African thing, btw.
-It’s a salute to the Cameroon national football team, whose nickname is Les Lions Indomptables (The Indomitable Lions).
-I first heard of them when they played in the 1990 World Cup.
-Alongside the US team, me and some friends adopted Cameroon as our favorite underdog team, and as it happened that year they made it all the way to the quarter-finals before England beat them.
-I still cheer for them on to this day.
+The 1960s era lion logo on the tail isn’t there just because lions happen to be an African thing.
+It’s also a salute to the Cameroon national football team, whose nickname is Les Lions Indomptables (The Indomitable Lions).
+I initially discovered them while they competed in the 1990 World Cup.
+Alongside the US team, me and a couple of friends also adopted Cameroon as our other favorite underdog team.
+As it happened that year Cameroon made it all the way to the quarter-finals before losing to England.
+I still cheer for them on to this day, and hope they make it into the 2026 World Cup so I can finally watch them play live here in North America.

-I’m not at all a fan of authoritarian dictatorships, so in writing the history of this particular airline chose to focus more on the airline and the people running it, and skip over the political backdrop.
-I came to know many good people from Cameroon over the course of my former work career, and they were always friendly, kind and generous folk.
-The various chairmen depicted tend of reflect their respective personalities, particularly Benoît Malimba and Joséphine Yombi.
+I’m not at all a fan of authoritarian governments.
+In writing the history of this particular airline, I tried to focus more on the airline and the people running it, rather than the country’s sometimes troubled political history.
+I have known several expats from Cameroon through my former work career, and they were always friendly, kind and generous folk.

 All liveries depicted in this article were conceived and drawn by the Author.